finanse24/finanse24.github.io/_pages/home.md

 The motivation behind FinanSE is to provide the SE community in both industry and academia with a unique opportunity to discuss such challenges and work in collaboration towards effective solutions.
 Therefore, FinanSE'24 welcomes research papers presenting:

-- original and innovative ideas to resolve software engineering challenges in financial firms
+- Original and innovative ideas to resolve software engineering challenges in financial firms
-- open research problems to pursue
+- Open research problems to pursue
-- empirical studies conducted with real-world data
+- Empirical studies conducted with real-world data
-- experience reports, case studies, and tool demonstrations
+- Experience reports, case studies, and tool demonstrations

 <h2>Registration</h2>